yardbirdsax/bubblewrap/README.md

 API / entrypoint into common operations without constantly writing the same boilerplate code around things like handling different kinds of key presses.

-Currently `bubblewrap` contains a very simple abstraction of [the `textinput` bubble](https://github.com/charmbracelet/bubbles/#text-input).
-Over time and as needs arise I might add additional wraps for things like choosing items in a list or multiline text.
 PRs for additional features are welcome!

 Examples can be found in the [`examples` directory](examples/).